 The North Rhine-Westphalian development policy information and education programme (EpIB – Entwicklungspolitische Informations- und Bildungsarbeit) promotes projects by One World groups as part of development policy education.

-The North Rhine-Westphalian environment ministry (Umweltministerium) launched a funding initiative in 2016 to help set up a regional network of non-formal environmental education institutions as part of the North Rhine-Westphalian state strategy 'Education for sustainable development – learning the future of NRW (2016-2020)' (Bildung für nachhaltige Entwicklung – Zukunft Lernen NRW [2016-2020]).
+The North Rhine-Westphalian environment ministry (Umweltministerium) launched a funding initiative in 2016 to help set up a regional network of non-formal environmental education institutions (available in German).
 The institutions support formal education and work, for example, with child day care centres, schools, universities and training providers.

 Support for educators and trainers

-In 2009, the German Rectors' Conference (Hochschulrektorenkonferenz, HRK) announced that the topic of sustainability would be integrated into teaching and research.
-There are already stakeholders and groups at various universities across Germany who work in education and the subject fields themselves with the content, systems and methods of education for sustainable development.
-The inclusion of education for sustainable development is not yet an automatic part of all eduction programmes.
-Education for Sustainable Development is present in the following higher education institutions:
+In 2009, the German Rectors' Conference (Hochschulrektorenkonferenz, HRK) announced that the topic of sustainability would be integrated into teaching and research (available in German).
+There are stakeholders and groups at various universities across Germany who work with the content and methods of education for sustainable development.
+Examples:

 - Bochum University of Applied Sciences (Hochschule Bochum),

 - Eberswalde University for Sustainable Development (Hochschule für nachhaltige Entwicklung Eberswalde)

 Education for sustainable development is integrated into teacher training to differing levels in the various federal states (available in German).
 There are many training programmes available to trainers and educators, such as:

 - eFef training courses for global learning multipliers (“Multiplikator:in für Globales Lernen”).